firtman/intro-flutter/README.md

 <h1 align="center">Introduction to Flutter</h1> <br>

 <p align="center">
-  This is the companion documentation site for the [Introduction to Flutter workshop](https://frontendmasters.com/courses/flutter/).
+  This is the companion documentation site for the Introduction to Flutter workshop (https://frontendmasters.com/courses/flutter/).
 </p>

 ## See it online